 Single Turn II-Ballistic (ST II-B)

 The ST II-B is similar to the ST II turret but allows the operator to easly set-up their own calibrated turret according to the user specified ballistic coefficient.
-The ST II-B turret provides 6 position indicators marked 1–6 which indicates 100 m/yrds–600 m/yrds.
+The ST II-B turret provides 6 position indicators marked 1–6 which indicates 100–600 m/yrds.
 The position indicator can be placed at any position on the turret according to the ballistic coefficient.
 When using a silencer or interchangeable barrels, the position indicators are easy to adjust to the given environment-conditions.
 In the latter case it is also possible to use an exchangeable bullet-compensating turret cap which matches the weapon caliber.
+Marks and numbers of the turret itself are in MRAD.
+The number “1” is standing for 1 MRAD which is 10 cm at 100 m.
+It is also equipped with ten sub-zero clicks.
 A Mode Lever locks or unlocks the turret.
 The ST II-B turret gives the shooter/hunter the fastest and most precise turret dialing solution.